tc39/notes/es9/2018-03/mar-20.md

 We should explore the space of trying to make cycles work.

-DH: I think this is definitly open for discuss
+DH: I think this is definitely open for discuss

 LCK: Domenic and George raised this in PR #916, it's definitely going to need more work.
 Once we talk face to face at the next WebAssembly meeting, We will have a chance to clarify it and then I can present it for the next TC39 meeting.